rabbah/aio-cli-plugin-runtime/README.md

   $ ./bin/run runtime:trigger:list

 OPTIONS
-  -i, --insecure     bypass certificate check
+  -c, --count        show only the total number of triggers -i, --insecure     bypass certificate check
   -l, --limit=limit  [default: 30] only return LIMIT number of triggers from the collection (default 30) -n, --name         sort results by name